| The following is the complete

 but as for the sum total, they are in a pile beside my desk, which

+makes them hard to download.
 Also, in most cases, having the entire list of

 references is unnecessary unless you want to do academic research